uwescience/hsistem-cloud101/_episodes/02-consoles.md

 You will be taken to the EC2 dashboard.
 Look for the IPv4 Public IP.
 You will need this IP to ssh into your instance.

+### Storage on the cloud: S3

+In S3, we can create "buckets" with data.
+These are like folders on a computer, except they're not really on any computer that we can access, so we'll have to download them onto some other computers to do any computations with the data.

+One of the main things to remember about S3 is that storing data on S3 is not very expensive ($0.024/GB/month) but you can end up paying quite a bit if you move the data out of the AWS data-center in which your data is stored.
+One way to avoid that is to do all your compute in that data-center.
+That is, bring your compute to where the data is.

+That means that you will want to keep an eye on the "region" in which the data is stored (in our case Ohio) and only download the data to machines that are in that region.

 ### Logging on to the EC2 instance, installing the AWS CLI and creating s3 buckets